Research Rounds: Digestive Health

 Read on PubMed →

-This newsletter is published by Après.
-We make digestive enzyme mints.
-We fund this because we think people with GI issues deserve better access to information.
+The Digestive Health edition is supported by Après, a digestive enzyme mint company that funds this because they think people with GI issues deserve better access to information.

 Was this forwarded to you?
 Get your own personalized digest →